gada1982/CarND-Behavioral-Cloning-Project/README.md

   - Size: 1
   - L2 Regularization: 0.001

-To avoid overfitting, 30% Dropout is used for all fully connected layers, except the last one, which is the output layer.
-L2 weight regularization applied to every layer.
-This helpful for getting a smoother driving, which is less snappy.
+To avoid overfitting, 30% dropout is used for all fully connected layers, except the last one, which is the output layer.
+L2 weight regularization was applied to every layer.
+This is helpful for getting a smoother driving, which is less snappy.

 Normalisation of images doesn't change the content of the images, but it makes it much easier for the optimization to proceed numerical and the variables should always have zero mean, if possible.
 This is done within the model.